 The mistake is funding only the capture layer because it looks cleaner in attribution.
 That can work for a short period, especially if the brand already has demand, but it eventually runs into a ceiling.
 The market stops growing because the brand is no longer creating enough new desire.

-A stronger paid plan uses the organic and creator engine as creative research.
-Social content and creators reveal which products, hooks, styling contexts and objections matter.
-Paid media then scales the assets that show signal.
+A stronger paid plan uses organic and creator work as one source of creative hypotheses.
+Social response can reveal product questions, styling contexts and possible hooks.
+Paid media then tests authorized assets under comparable conditions and scales only after a defined commercial signal.
 This is the logic behind fashion influencer marketing, social media marketing for fashion brands and Facebook, Instagram and TikTok ads for fashion brands.

 Product data as marketing infrastructure